annaesvensson/yellow-publish/README.md

 `careful` = only if not modified
 `compress` = make ZIP file from specified directory
 `multi-language` = use content file from corresponding directory

+The following files will be updated in the repository `datenstrom/yellow`:

+`system/extensions/update-latest.ini` = file with latest available extensions
+`system/extensions/update-current.ini` = file with installed extensions

 ## Developer